deltachat/deltachat-pages/_posts/2024-05-31-instant-onboarding.md

 <img src="../assets/blog/2023-11-qr-scan.jpg" style="width:160px; clear:both; margin-left:.5em; margin-bottom:.2em;" />
 <img src="../assets/blog/green-checkmark.svg" width="140" style="margin-left:1em;" />

-Note that these secure chat setups work just fine in mesh networks in the Amazon Rain Forest or in regions that are cut off from the wider Internet because no central key server or other global infrastructure is required.
+Note that setting up secure chats works just fine in mesh networks in the Amazon Rain Forest or in regions that are cut off from the wider Internet.
+No central key server or other global infrastructure is required.

 ## New: Introduce a contact to chat partners